bigcommerce/dev-docs/docs/api-docs/apps/guide/apps-06-callbacks.md

 header_b64.payload_claims_b64.signature_b64
 ```

-Use the following steps to decode, verify, and parse the JWTs that BigCommerce sends to your app's callback endpoints.
+Use the following steps to decode, verify, and parse the JWTs that BigCommerce sends to your app's callback endpoints:

 **Decompose the JWT**
 1. Split the `signed_payload_jwt` by the `.` delimiter.